-Having served as a police officer in Texas, an aerospace engineer with the Boeing Company, and as a business lawyer in a career that has now spanned 40 years, Matthew was inspired to found Catholic Conscience by an assignment he received as part of a lay formation program at the Archdiocese of Toronto, which caused him to reflect on ways in which society might benefit from an infusion of the Church’s social teachings.
+Having served as a police officer in Texas, an aerospace engineer with the Boeing Company, and as a business lawyer in two countries, Matthew was inspired to found Catholic Conscience by an assignment he received as part of a lay formation program at the Archdiocese of Toronto, which caused him to reflect on ways in which society might benefit from an infusion of the Church’s social teachings.
 From the start, his goal has been to bring Catholics and the Gospel together at the heart of civic discourse.
-In addition to his work with Catholic Conscience, Matthew serves as counsel to a Toronto business law firm and as a member of several public and private boards.
-He is a member of St Patrick’s Parish and a Lay Associate of the Redemptorists.
+In addition to his work with Catholic Conscience, Matthew serves as Executive Director of the new Saint Monica Institute for Education and Evangelization of the Archdiocese of Toronto, as counsel to a Toronto business law firm, and as a member of several secular and religious boards.
+He is a member of St Patrick’s Parish and the Centesimus Annus Pro Pontifice Foundation, a contributor the the B.C.
+Catholic and other newspapers, and a Lay Associate of the Redemptorists.

 Matthew has practiced law for more than 25 years, having been licensed in the States of Washington and New York, the District of Columbia, and the Province of Ontario.

 Dominic Chan is a rare individual: a talented designer and technician, with a firm commitment to the creative use of technology for the improvement of society rather than the replacement of workforces.
 He is a gift to the mission of Catholic Conscience.

 Dominic’s technology career started in high school.
 Having been invited to revamp his school’s outdated newspaper and yearbook designs, he was able to overhaul the entire production process of each while he was at it.
 Among other things, the experience brought out an extraordinary flair for photography and video production.